 This month is Veterinary Nursing Awareness Month.
 As such, we thought it would be a great opportunity to recognise some of the many ways in which veterinary nurses can play a pivotal role in the work-up of dermatology cases, and highlight a few useful resources which might be helpful along the way.

 Dermatology cases can be frustrating for owners, especially if the problem has been around for a number of months or even years.
 As the clinical signs can be intermittent or seasonal, it’s not always easy to see a clear pattern or work out what treatment has been most effective in the past.
 Collecting a detailed, complete dermatology history can make all the difference; whether it’s when first seeing a new case or to review a chronic one.
-Our comprehensive species-specific dermatology questionnaires (below) provide a great platform to gather this vital information.
+Our comprehensive species-specific dermatology questionnaires (shown below) provide a great platform to gather this vital information.
 In current times, this could either be completed over the phone or by sending a version with fillable text boxes via email.
+You can find them in the Practice Portal click here.

 STAGE 2 – SKIN SAMPLING